 Starting a sinking fund for Christmas presents is a great way to save yourself a ton of money in interest, as well as keeping your Christmas costs lower because you don’t over purchase as often when you use cash.

 Let’s do a quick example of exactly how sinking funds work in a real-life situation we all face.

 Sinking funds can really change how you think about your finances and how you handle your money.
-You can start with just one or two sinking funds that are always hard for you to budget for, and work from there.
-I promise, it can change everything.
+You can start with just one or two that make the most sense for your life and go from there.

-If you use any creative sinking funds, let me know in the comments because I’d love to add some new ones to my finances!
+If you use any creative sinking funds, let me know in the comments below because I’d LOVE to add some new ones.